mostafa-hatem1/Smart-Door-lock-System-using-ATmega32/README.md

 6.  **PIR Sensor Integration:** Detects motion near the door, potentially triggering actions like holding the door open.
 7.  **Buzzer for Alarms:** Provides auditory feedback for events or security alerts.
 8.  **Password-Protected Access:** Limits access to system options like door unlocking and password changes to authorized users.
+9.  **Dynamically Configurable Drivers:** provides maximum portability and re-usability for the project.

 ## Hardware Components